Universal credit assessment period inflexibility

 R (Woods, Barrett and Stewart) v SSWP CO/1552/2018

-Permission to apply for judicial review was granted on 5 July 2018 and the claim has been joined with a similar case being brought by Leigh Day solicitors.
-The hearing of both claims took place on 27 to 28 November 2018 in the High Court and judgment is currently awaited.
+Permission to apply for judicial review was granted on 5 July 2018 and the claim joined with a similar case being brought by Leigh Day solicitors.
+The hearing of both claims took place on 27 to 28 November 2018 in the High Court.
+Judgment was given on 11 January 2019 finding in favour of the claimants: the SSWP had been incorrectly interpreting her own regulations and "wrongly assumed that where salaries for two different months were received during the same assessment period, the combined salaries from the two months were to be treated as earned income in respect of that assessment period."

 On 29 March 2018, CPAG filed a claim for permission to apply for judicial review to challenge the rigidity of the assessment period regime in universal credit which results in some people being treated as receiving two monthly wages in one assessment period, in turn affecting the amount of their UC award.